MicrosoftDocs/entra-docs/docs/identity/devices/device-setup-macos-pssoe-out-of-box.md

 1. Navigate to the **Registration Required** popup at the top right of the screen.
 Hover over the popup and select **Register**.
 1. You're prompted to sign in to Company Portal.
 Enter your Microsoft Entra ID credentials and select **Next**. <!--TODO: Insert slide 35 screenshot-->
 1. Follow the steps in the MFA flow to finish registration.
 The Company Portal app registers your device.
-1. Once your device has finished registering, a Platform SSO window appears.
+1. Once your device finishes registering, a Platform SSO window appears.
 Enter your Microsoft Entra ID password and select **Sign in**. <!--TODO: Insert slide 39 screenshot-->
 1. Open the **Outlook** app and you're prompted to add an email account.
 Select **Add "Your email"**.
 1. The **Company Portal** app checks that your device is registered.
 Once the window closes, you have access to your emails.

 > [!NOTE]
-> If you ignore or dismiss the **Registration Required** popup, when attempting to log into Outlook or another app, you will be prompted to register your device through an action item to register your device.
-A new popup will appear that says **Registration Required**.
-This popup will appear every few minutes until you register your device.
+> If you ignore or dismiss the **Registration Required** popup, when attempting to log into Outlook or another app, you're prompted to register your device through an action item to register your device.
+A new popup appears that says **Registration Required**.
+This popup reappears every few minutes until you register your device.

 ## Enable macOS Platform Credentials for use as a passkey (secure enclave only)